 I rarely take lunch breaks during the work week, but it just so happened that I scheduled a summer Friday off.
-Since T wasn’t working til the evening, we decided to grab lunch at the Porter Square Exchange shops a whim.
+Since Travis wasn’t working til the evening, we decided to grab lunch at the Porter Square Exchange shops a whim.
 Mind you, we typically dine at Tampopo on the weekends, a small eatery in Exchange that serves the best chicken karaage in town.
 Instead, we stepped out of the comfort zone today and sat ourselves down at Yume ga Arukara, a sister eatery to the infamous Yume wo Katare, which serves heaping bowls of ramen.
 (More on this at another time.)

 We were greeted by Sarah at the register, who pleasantly explained the menu to us.
 (Sarah splits her time between both restaurants and serves as their marketing manager.)
 The centerpiece is the udon topped with beef (hence, niku udon), served either hot or cold, with options to add an onsen egg, extra noodles, and/or extra beef (for an extra charge, of course).
 The portions are “normal” sized, in comparison to Yume wo Katare, where supersized is the standard.

 I opted for the cold udon with extra beef, in an attempt to chill out on the 95 degree, humid New England summer day.
-T ordered the hot udon with extra beef; one can never eat too much protein!
+Travis ordered the hot udon with extra beef; one can never eat too much protein!

 As I paid for our meal (cash only), he picked up our chopsticks and napkins, and poured a cup of water.
 I dispensed hot tea for myself.
 Gotta find the temperature balance!